Sramana: What is the profile of the customers who were willing to purchase subscriptions?

-Sramana: How much are the subscribing for?
+Sramana: How much are they subscribing for?

-Miguel Valdés-Faura: The subscriptions are sold for 1 year at a time.
+Miguel Valdés-Faura: The subscriptions are sold for one year at a time.
 Our pricing is based on the numbers of CPUs on a server.
 Typically when companies deploy new projects they do not deploy them on the same servers so they come back and purchase additional subscriptions.

 Sramana: What is an average deal size?

 Miguel Valdés-Faura: The very first project was between $10,000 and $30,000 per year.
 That was a small amount, but they have done other projects since then.
 In one year you can sign a customer and upsell them three more times.
 In 12 months we can get three contracts and some of those later contracts will be $100,000 dollarsy or more.

 This is one of the things that excite our investors.
 We have a lot of people using our software who can potentially become customers.
 Then, once they become customers chances are they will grow over time.